wolfvictorOSI/Edge-Data-Store-Docs/V1/SDS/Streams/Sds_Streams_API_1-0.md

 Returns a list of streams.

 If the optional search query parameter is specified, the list of streams returned will match the search criteria.
 If the search query parameter is not specified, the list will include all streams in the namespace.
-See [Searching](xref:sdsSearching1-0) for information about specifying those respective parameters.
+See [Search in SDS](xref:sdsSearching1-0) for information about specifying those respective parameters.

 **Request**